-For the LCR, banks will face profit erosion as long as the yield on their HQLA is lower than a certain proportion of the deposit interest rate.
+5 For the LCR, banks will face profit erosion as long as the yield on their HQLA is lower than a certain proportion of the deposit interest rate.
 For the NSFR, the same case will happen as long as the financing costs of stable funding are higher than that of deposits.

-This would make banks more sensitive to temporary maturity mismatches between assets and liabilities (D'Orazio and Popoyan, 2019), thereby reducing their financing budget and the proportion of low-carbon loans.
+The first is the profit target mechanism.
+Bank's profit target may be in conflict with increasing the proportion of HQLA and reducing the degree of asset-liability mismatch (Diamond & Kashyap, 2016; Roberts et al., 2023), thereby potentially resulting in an increase in the proportion of high-carbon loans with higher short-term expected yields.
+The second is the financing cost mechanism.
+Under liquidity regulation, banks may be compelled to use high-cost stable funding to finance long-term low-carbon loans.
+This would make banks more sensitive to temporary maturity mismatches between assets and liabilities (D'Orazio & Popoyan, 2019), thereby reducing their financing budget and the proportion of low-carbon loans.
 If the theoretical model is predicting correctly, we expect that the regulatory-induced liquidity pressure will have a positive correlation with carbon bias before and after the implementation due to the aforementioned two mechanisms.
 Therefore, we propose the following hypothesis:

 H1.
-After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in bank carbon bias.
+After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in banks' carbon bias.

 The carbon bias defined in this study comprises two main components: weight difference (the wedge between the sector weights in loans and in the real economy) and sectoral carbon intensity difference.
-During the low-carbon transition, an increase in carbon bias may arise from either the slower decline in the share of high-carbon loans or the slower growth in the share of low-carbon loans when compared to the respective shares in the real economy.
-If the regulatory-induced liquidity pressure indeed leads to an increase in bank carbon bias, one may inquire whether this causality is primarily driven by high-carbon or low-carbon loans.
+During the low-carbon transition, an increase in carbon bias may arise from either the slower decline in the share of high-carbon loans or the slower growth in the share of low-carbon loans when comparing to their respective shares in the real economy.
+If the regulatory-induced liquidity pressure indeed leads to an increase in banks' carbon bias, one may inquire whether this causality is primarily driven by high-carbon or low-carbon loans.
 The former reflects sluggish decarbonization in bank loans, while the latter indicates insufficient promotion of low-carbon development in bank loans.
 To answer this, we propose two additional hypotheses based on H1:

 H1a.
-After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in the bank carbon bias of high-carbon loans.
+After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in the banks' carbon bias of high-carbon loans.

 H1b.
-After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in the bank carbon bias of low-carbon loans.
+After the implementation of liquidity regulation, the corresponding liquidity pressure can lead to an increase in the banks' carbon bias of low-carbon loans.